duanyu/SLMs-paper-list/README.md

 More data and longer training is good(but only with log scale):
 + [MiniCPM: Unveiling the Potential of Small Language Models with Scalable Training Strategies](https://arxiv.org/abs/2404.06395), which uses Warmup-Stable-Decay(WSD) lr scheduler for longer training time.
 + [Index-1.9B](https://github.com/bilibili/Index-1.9B/blob/main/Index-1.9B%20%E6%8A%80%E6%9C%AF%E6%8A%A5%E5%91%8A.pdf), which also use WSD.

+## Reasoning Machine
+More inference-time compute benefit LLMs, so it's a natural question: `can we use cheaper and faster SLMs instead of LLMs to do long-time reasoning?`